Prism: Cost-Efficient Multi-LLM Serving via GPU Memory Ballooning

-\tool determines the request dequeue order based on the Moore-Hodgson algorithm~\cite{moore1968n}, which minimizes the number of deadline misses.
-As shown in Algorithm~\ref{alg:local}, given a set of requests $R$, \tool first sorts them in ascending order of their prefill completion deadlines, \ie, $a_i + s_i$ for each request $r_i$, where $a_i$ is its arrival time and $s_i$ is the TTFT SLO.
-Then, for each request in the sorted list, \tool appends it to the schedule list $S$ and checks whether it can finish within its TTFT SLO.
-Specifically, it checks whether $current\_time + e_r \leq a_r + s_r$, where $e_r$ denotes the prefill time of request $r$. $e_r$ can be calculated as $e_r = \frac{p_r}{c_r}$, with $p_r$ being the prompt length and $c_r$ the chunked prefill speed determined by the model's chunk size configuration.
+With both the deadline ($d_r$) and execution cost ($e_r$) known, \tool transforms the scheduling challenge into a classic deadline problem.
+We adopt the Moore-Hodgson algorithm~\cite{moore1968n}, which minimizes the number of deadline misses.
+As shown in Algorithm~\ref{alg:local}, given a set of requests $R$, \tool first sorts them in ascending order of their prefill completion deadlines (Line 1).
+Then, for each request in the sorted list, \tool appends it to the schedule list $S$ and checks whether it can finish within its TTFT SLO (Lines 3-7).
 If the most recently added request cannot meet its deadline, \tool evicts the request in $S$ with the longest execution time (Lines 9–11).
 It then moves to the next request and continues this process until evaluating all requests.
 Finally, \tool dispatches the accepted requests in $S$ following their order in the schedule.

+\MyPara{Analysis.} \tool focuses arbitration on TTFT attainment because it gates when a request can start; once admitted, a request runs through decoding under its TPOT SLO, which is governed by memory headroom rather than queue ordering.
+Long-running decode requests are preempted only when memory is severely constrained, so a single heavy request cannot stall many newly admitted ones, matching the batch scheduling policies of SGLang and vLLM~\cite{sglang@arxiv23, kwon2023efficient}.

-\MyPara{Analysis.} When chunked-prefill has prefill running at each inference step, the request scheduling ensures optimal TTFT attainment.
-This is because, in this case, the prefill time $e_r$ of a request $r$ can be estimated as $e_r=\frac{p_r}{c_r}$, allowing us to computes the prefill completion time of any request $r_i$ in a sequence using $d_{r_i}=a_{r_i} + \sum_{i=1}^{n}\frac{p_{r_i}}{c_{r_i}}$, where $n$ is the number of requests (including $r_i$) waiting for processing.
+Request scheduling ensures optimal TTFT attainment when chunked-prefill has prefill running at each inference step.
+This is because the prefill time $e_r$ of a request $r$ can be estimated as $e_r=\frac{p_r}{c_r}$, allowing us to compute the prefill completion time of any request $r_i$ in a sequence using $d_{r_i}=a_{r_i} + \sum_{i=1}^{n}\frac{p_{r_i}}{c_{r_i}}$, where $n$ is the number of requests (including $r_i$) waiting for processing.
 With this information, we can follow the proof of the original Moore-Hodgson algorithm~\cite{cheriyan2021simple} to prove the optimality of our scheduling algorithm.
-The assumption that prefill runs at each inference step holds in most cases.
-However, in rare situations where the KV cache is insufficient to admit new requests, prefill may be temporarily paused and some running requests will be preempted.
-Our admission control alleviates this by admitting a proper number of requests and reserving a memory buffer per engine to ensure enough space to complete part of the request batch.
+Our admission control ensures prefill runs at each inference step (so no starvation) by admitting a proper number of requests to each engine and preempting long decoding requests.